 5515.1.2 A student's thesis supervisor (chair of the thesis committee) must be a regular member of the graduate faculty.
 Thesis committees should have a minimum of three members, all of whom must have regular or adjunct graduate faculty status.
 Programs may require more members on the committee at their discretion.

-5515.1.3 Students preparing a thesis should consult the Graduate Thesis/Dissertation Handbook available on the Graduate School’s web site.
+5515.1.3 Students preparing a thesis should consult the Graduate Thesis/Dissertation Handbook available on the College of Graduate Programs and Honors Studies web site.
 The requirements outlined in that handbook and this policy are the basic minimal criteria for acceptance as approved by the Faculty Senate.
 Students should seek the advice of their research supervisors and programs for further details.
 Students are required to meet all standards as prescribed in the Graduate Thesis/Dissertation Handbook.
-The Dean of the Graduate School, allows deviations from policy or style requirements only with prior approval.
+The Dean of the College of Graduate Programs and Honors Studies, allows deviations from policy or style requirements only with prior approval.
 Published articles or manuscripts resulting from the student's work may not be employed to supplant, in whole or in part, the thesis requirement.
 The thesis must be written in English.

 5515.1.4 The topic of the thesis should come from the student's personal exploration in his/her major or minor field.
 The formal petition for approval of a topic must clearly set forth the problem, the intended organization, and the methods of development.
 The student’s thesis supervisor and committee must approve the topic.